pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

 	- *Possible Causes*:
 		- The git `url/tag/branch/commit` params passed in the workload are not valid.
 			- *Resolution*: Fix the invalid git param by using *tanzu apps workload apply*
-		- The git repo is not accessible from the cluster
+		- The git repository is not accessible from the cluster
 			- *Resolution*: Configure your cluster networking or your Git repo networking so that they can communicate with each other.
-		- The namespace is missing the git secret for communicating with the private repository
+		- The namespace is missing the Git secret for communicating with the private repository
 			- *Resolution*: Checkout this page on how to setup Git Authentication for Private repositories [Link to [Git authentication](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.1/tap/GUID-scc-git-auth.html)]

 - *TemplateRejectedByAPIServer*